minershive/hiveos-asic/hive/share/zig/README.md

 # Zig Z1+ ssh manual
+Default ssh login credentials for the different firmware versions=username:password Firmware 20180914=fa:fa
+Firmware 20180930=pi:pi

+If credentials is incorrect, use this manual:

 by Dakota at Minery.Tech

 1. Pull the flash drive from the front of the unit and put in a computer you have root access on